 Making sure that people know who to go to in various departments is really important.
-If someone wants to find out more information about playing on the worship team, ministering in children’s church, or running the sound, it should be easy for them to find out who to connect with.
+If someone wants to find out more information about playing on the worship team, ministering in children’s church, or running the worship presentation software, it should be easy for them to find out who to connect with.

 You should definitely have a list of departments and their contacts up on the website.
 You can also consider posting them in the bulletin or newsletters.

 People on the media team should consider themselves recruiters.
 If someone expresses interest in their work, they should be able to invite them to come and check it out.
 They should have an understanding of the commitment that’s required for an entry-level volunteer, and be able to encourage their involvement.

 You can also regularly cycle through different departments from the pulpit.
 All it takes is five minutes on a Sunday morning to tell people what the the tech team does, thank them for their service, and let people know who to talk to if they’re interested.
 You can even keep connection cards at the AV booth.
 This way more introverted people can express interest without having to worry about the initial conversation.

 If you have absolutely no capacity, then keep a list with the names of people who have expressed interest.